Capta1nRaj/mail-passify/README.md

 ### 1. Sign Up:-

-To get started, set up the sign-up module data in the Front-End first and pass it to the backend **(you can use your preferred method to send the data)**:-
+To get started, set up the sign-up module data in the Front-End first and pass it to the Back-End **(you can use your preferred method to send the data)**:-

 ```js
 const data = {fullName, userName, emailID, password, referralCode};